 Local Fees and Regulations Can Make or Break a Cannabis Business

 In September 2018, Portland, Oregon’s regulators came to the realization that charging high fees to cannabis license holders was hurting the cannabis industry.

 The Portland City Council decreased fees for all license types bringing the fee for retailer licenses down from $4,975 to $3,500 and application fees for retail couriers and micro-tier producers and processors down from $1,000 to $200.

 Hopefully, more local regulators across the country will do the same in the near future.

 Who Pays the Price?

 What do you think?
-Should local municipalities be allowed to set onerous rules and collect excessive fees from marijuana businesses?
+Should local municipalities be allowed to collect such high fees from cannabis businesses?
 Leave a comment below and share your thoughts.